A Beginner's Guide to Web Dev Work Part 2: Git & Github

 Once that installation finishes, you should be good to go.
 To make sure, let's check for the version of git you're using.
 Run the following:

 If it outputs a version number after your command, you're all set!
 If it doesn't, you'll need to Google whatever error you run into.

-If you don't have an account yet, go ahead and sign up.
+If you don't have a GitHub account yet, go ahead and sign up for one.
 This is where the vast majority of software projects are managed, so it will be handy to have.

 Step 4: Fork the Project #

 Now that we have git installed, the next thing we want to do is get the code downloaded to your computer.
 Like lots of web development things, this is a little bit more compliated than you might expected.
 To start, visit the home page of the repository for this project: https://github.com/katywatkins/Not-Your-Average-Bird.

 On that main repo page in GitHub you should see a button near the upper right that says "Fork".
 Click it and follow any instruction provided.